minio/minio/README.md

 The above statement is also valid for all gateway backends.

 ## Upgrading MinIO
 MinIO server supports rolling upgrades, i.e. you can update one MinIO instance at a time in a distributed cluster.
 This allows upgrades with no downtime.
 Upgrades can be done manually by replacing the binary with the latest release and restarting all servers in a rolling fashion.
 However, we recommend all our users to use [`mc admin update`](https://docs.min.io/docs/minio-admin-complete-guide.html#update) from the client.
-This will update all the nodes in the cluster and restart them, as shown in the following command from the MinIO client (mc):
+This will update all the nodes in the cluster simultaneously and restart them, as shown in the following command from the MinIO client (mc):

 ```
 mc admin update <minio alias, e.g., myminio>
 ```

+> NOTE: some releases might not allow rolling upgrades, this is always called out in the release notes and it is generally advised to read release notes before upgrading.
+In such a situation `mc admin update` is the recommended upgrading mechanism to upgrade all servers at once.

-**Important things to remember during upgrades**:
+### Important things to remember during MinIO upgrades

 - `mc admin update` will only work if the user running MinIO has write access to the parent directory where the binary is located, for example if the current binary is at `/usr/local/bin/minio`, you would need write access to `/usr/local/bin`.
+- `mc admin update` updates and restarts all servers simultaneously, applications would retry and continue their respective operations upon upgrade.
+- `mc admin update` is disabled in kubernetes/container environments, container environments provide their own mechanisms to rollout of updates.
 - In the case of federated setups `mc admin update` should be run against each cluster individually.
-Avoid updating `mc` until all clusters have been updated.
+Avoid updating `mc` to any new releases until all clusters have been successfully updated.
-- If you are updating the server it is always recommended (unless explicitly mentioned in MinIO server release notes), to update `mc` once all the servers have been upgraded using `mc update`.
-- `mc admin update` is disabled in docker/container environments, container environments provide their own mechanisms for updating running containers.
+- If using `kes` as KMS with MinIO, just replace the binary and restart `kes` more information about `kes` can be found [here](https://github.com/minio/kes/wiki)x
-- If you are using Vault as KMS with MinIO, ensure you have followed the Vault upgrade procedure outlined here: https://www.vaultproject.io/docs/upgrading/index.html
+- If using Vault as KMS with MinIO, ensure you have followed the Vault upgrade procedure outlined here: https://www.vaultproject.io/docs/upgrading/index.html
-- If you are using etcd with MinIO for the federation, ensure you have followed the etcd upgrade procedure outlined here: https://github.com/etcd-io/etcd/blob/master/Documentation/upgrades/upgrading-etcd.md
+- If using etcd with MinIO for the federation, ensure you have followed the etcd upgrade procedure outlined here: https://github.com/etcd-io/etcd/blob/master/Documentation/upgrades/upgrading-etcd.md

 ## Explore Further
 - [MinIO Erasure Code QuickStart Guide](https://docs.min.io/docs/minio-erasure-code-quickstart-guide)